slarmoo/.github/profile/webServices/node/node.md

 });
 ```

-This code uses the built in `http` package to create our HTTP server using the `http.createServer` function and provide it with a callback function that takes a request (`req`) and response (`res`) object.
+This code uses the Node.js built in `http` package to create our HTTP server using the `http.createServer` function along with a callback function that takes a request (`req`) and response (`res`) object.
 That function is called whenever the server receives an HTTP request.
 In our example, the callback always returns the same HTML snippet, with a status code of 200, and a Content-Type header, no matter what request is made.
 Basically this is just a simple dynamically generated HTML page.
 A real web service would examine the HTTP path and return meaningful content based upon the purpose of the endpoint.

 The `server.listen` call starts listening on port 8080 and blocks until the program is terminated.